Pre-employment screening: Working With Children Checks and Police Checks

 - any relevant allegations or police investigations involving the individual; and

 - relevant employment proceedings and disciplinary information from professional organisations (e.g., organisations associated with teachers, childcare service providers, foster carers, and health practitioners).

-Across the five jurisdictions that currently carry out Working With Children Checks (NSW, NT, Qld, Vic. and WA) and the ACT, which carries out a Working with Vulnerable People Background Check, there are differences in what information is considered and what sources of information are drawn upon.
+Across the five jurisdictions that currently carry out Working With Children Checks (NSW, NT, Qld, Vic., and WA) and the ACT and Tas., which carry out a Working with Vulnerable People Background Check, there are differences in what information is considered and what sources of information are drawn upon.
 Table 2 provides a comparison of the information considered in Working With Children Checks and the Working with Vulnerable People Background Check across these jurisdictions.